rautranjit/rautranjit.github.io/_pages/about.md

   scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 100 # leave blank to include all the blog posts
 ---
 Hi.
-I'm Ranjit Raut — a scholar and practitioner of artificial intelligence, currently pursuing my undergraduate studies at Kathmandu University.
+I'm Ranjit Raut, a scholar and practitioner of artificial intelligence, currently pursuing my undergraduate studies at Kathmandu University.

 I research at the intersection of deep learning, computer vision, natural language processing, unimodal/multimodal models, and generative AI, with a focus on building systems that work for real-world problems and solutions.
 On the research side, I worked as a Researcher at the AIHPC Lab and previously as a Research Fellow and Publication Lead at the AISSR Lab.
-On the community side, I coordinated AI CONVERGENCE at KUAIC — one of Nepal's largest student-led AI initiatives — and have served as a Microsoft Learn Student Ambassador.
+On the community side, I coordinated AI CONVERGENCE at KUAIC, one of Nepal's largest student-led AI initiatives, and have served as a Microsoft Learn Student Ambassador.

 I've also led and contributed to teams at HomoDeTerra, Quotesnaut, SurfTheKnowledge, and Moxcie, and maintained an active open-source presence across Google Summer of Code, DigitalOcean Hacktoberfest, GoogleCloudReady, Google Crowdsource, Mozilla, Monkeytype, GeeksforGeeks, and GitHub.